CSCfi/csc-user-guide/docs/apps/molpro.md

 ## Usage

-Initialise MOLPRO on Puhti:
+Initialise MOLPRO on Puhti-rhel7:

 ```bash
 module load molpro/2021.2
 ```
 Molpro has been built with the Global Arrays toolkit (`--with-mpi-pr`) that allocates one helper process per node for parallel MPI runs.

-**Example batch script for Puhti using MPI parallelization**
+**Example batch script for Puhti-rhel7 using MPI parallelization**

 ```
 #!/bin/bash